 Students gain practical insight into professional writing through various campus publications and other publishing opportunities.
+English or writing may not be claimed as a minor since these courses are a part of the professional writing concentration.

 Writing Ability Evaluation

 Sophomores must pass PW 299 to continue in this major.